Château de Vincennes: Late 14th – Late 15th century – Wars of Religion – Royal fortress and refuge – La Sainte Chapelle

 The Sainte-Chapelle of Vincennes, begun in 1379, was still unfinished in the 16th century.
-In 1520 King Francois I, a frequent resident, resolved to complete it to celebrate the birth of his son and heir.
+In 1520 King Francis I, a frequent resident, resolved to complete it to celebrate the birth of his son and heir.
 After his death in 1547, Henry II of France took up the work, finishing the vaults, and adding the woodwork and especially the stained glass.
 It was completed in 1552.

 17th and early 18th century – new royal residences

-In the early 17th century, Marie De' Medici, the widow of the assassinated Henry IV of France, began a major project to replace the old pavilion of Louis XI and Francois I. Her son Louis XIII, then age ten, laid the first stone of the new residence in 1610.
-Louis XIV continued the program on an even larger scale; planned by the royal architect Louis Le Vau. his new residence in the French classical style, now the Batiment du Roi, was finished in 1658, and was twice the size of the Louis XIII residence.
+In the early 17th century, Marie De' Medici, the widow of the assassinated Henry IV of France, began a major project to replace the old pavilion of Louis XI and Francis I. Her son Louis XIII, then age ten, laid the first stone of the new residence in 1610.
+Louis XIV continued the program on an even larger scale; planned by the royal architect Louis Le Vau.
+His new residence in the French classical style, now the Bâtiment du Roi, was finished in 1658, and was twice the size of the Louis XIII residence.
 In 1688, work began on a new pavilion of the Queen, on the north side of the enclosure.
 A new formal garden with an orangerie, was built on the west side.
 A large group of painters and sculptors was assembled to decorate the new buildings.
 The ensemble was completed with a triumphal arch at the entrance, and was dedicated in August 1660, in time for the return of the King and his new bride to Paris.
 But the age of royal glory at Vincennes was brief; in 1682 Louis XIV moved the royal court to his residence at Versailles, and in 1715 Louis XV began his reign in Versailles.
-While the King occasionally went hunting at Vincennes, the Court did not return.
+While the boy king was taken by the Regent Philippe II, Duke of Orléans to the château for several months in 1715 to keep him safe from conspiracies, and the King subsequently went hunting occasionally at Vincennes, the full Court did not return.